paulAlexSerban/prj--personal-portfolio/frontend/portfolio-website-nextjs/src/content/snippets/capitalize-the-first-letter-with-javascript.md

 tags:
     - "JavaScript"
 date: "March 01, 2019"
-excerpt: "Capitalizing the first letter in a string is a common task in programming, Whether you are working on a personal project or developing for a client, you may need to format text in a specific way."
 ---

+Capitalizing the first letter in a string is a common task in programming, Whether you are working on a personal project or developing for a client, you may need to format text in a specific way."
 ## Use Cases

 -   User Input Formatting - capitalizing the first letter in a user's name can improve the overall appearance and readability of the data